TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 * common words/expressions (Slovene: kaj je treba upoštevati, bomo preučili, kateri je najboljši, izbrati, vreden denarja, vredno investirati, kakovost, priporočati, primeren)

 ❕ Use this category only for texts in which the authors convey their personal experience with the product.
 If the text compares multiple products, but it is not based on personal experience, annotate it as Promotion of a Product (primary label) + Review (secondary category).
 See more details [here](#promotion-of-a-product--review).

+❕ If the text consists of quotes of people providing their feedback (reporting personal experience with a product/service), we annotate it as Review (see an example on a link below).

 ❕ If the reviews are written in a form of comments (e.g., review comments in e-shops), annotate the text as [Forum](#forum) (primary category) and Review (secondary category).
 See examples of such text [here](Forum_examples){:target="_blank" rel="noopener"}.